airomo/airomo-ios-sdk/README.md

 4. Drag&Drop "AiromoSDK.bundle" (containing resources) into your project's.

+5. Select application Target in 'Targets' section.
+Search for "library search" and then add the '$(srcroot)AiromoSDK' into "Library Search Path".

-5. Import the <AiromoSDK/AiromoSDK.h> into application delegate (usually called AppDelegate.m) and configure Airomo SDK with your 'clientId', 'clientKey':
+6. Import the <AiromoSDK/AiromoSDK.h> into application delegate (usually called AppDelegate.m) and configure Airomo SDK with your 'clientId', 'clientKey':

 ``` objective-c
 - (BOOL)application:(UIApplication*)application didFinishLaunchingWithOptions:(NSDictionary*)launchOptions